David L. Nathan: Cannabis legalization

 Drawing from his experience in clinical psychiatry and the treatment of substance use disorders, Nathan is a vocal physician advocate of cannabis legalization.
 He has published numerous articles on the topic.
 Nathan was one of the founding steering committee members of New Jersey United for Marijuana Reform, speaking at their televised launch in early 2015.
 He was the first physician in New Jersey history to testify about marijuana legalization at the state legislature later that year.
 In July 2019, Nathan was one of the first physicians to testify before the Judiciary Committee of the U.S. House of Representatives.

 In 2016, Nathan founded Doctors For Cannabis Regulation (DFCR), which advocates for the legalization, regulation and taxation of marijuana.
+In 2021, DFCR expanded its mission and changed its name to Doctors for Drug Policy Reform.
 He was principal author of the organization's “Declaration of Principles,” which was signed by number of nationally prominent physicians, including Joycelyn Elders, Andrew Weil, Chris Beyrer, David Lewis, and Lester Grinspoon.

 Since 2020, Nathan has advocated standard labeling of cannabis products.
 Along with his son Eli, a graphic designer, he designed the Universal Cannabis Product Symbol (UCPS).
-The UCPS was renamed the International Intoxicating Cannabinoid Product Symbol (IICPS) and became the first and only international consensus standard when approved by ASTM International in 2022, now bearing the designation ASTM D8441/D8441M.
+The UCPS was refined and renamed the International Intoxicating Cannabinoid Product Symbol (IICPS) and became the first and only international consensus standard when approved by ASTM International in 2022, now bearing the designation ASTM D8441/D8441M.
 Montana was the first U.S. state to adopt the IICPS in late 2021.
-New Jersey and Vermont have subsequently incorporated the IICPS design into their state symbols.
+Ten states have subsequently incorporated the IICPS design into their state symbols.